lucashuet93/botbuilder-proactivemessaging/node/README.md

 // store the conversation reference for the newly added user await this.storeConversationReference(turnContext);
 ```
-The "bot" is considered a user.
-Newly added "user" means when you start communicating to the bot, you are considered a new "user".

 Make sure to save the conversation state after the method call: